pghalliday/currency-market/README.md

 SimpleOrderBook
 ===============

-A simple node implementation of a Limit Order Book and Balnaces
+A simple node implementation of a Limit Order Book and Balances